outsidenwnc/Resol-VBus-Plugin/README.md

 # Resol-VBus-Plugin

-This plugin will collect data from VBUS gateway.
+This Indigo plugin will collect data from VBUS gateway.

-Resol is a popular brand of Solar controllers.
+Resol is a popular brand of Solar controllers that uses VBus protocol.

 More to come.